seanfdnn/ergodox-layout/readme.md

 * The number/function key behavior was changed: instead of a long press, one needs to double-tap now to access the function keys.
 * The `:`/`;` and `-`/`_` keys were put back to their thumb position on the bottom row, on both the [Base](#base-layer) and [ADORE](#adore-layer) layers.
 * The bottom large keys on the inner side of each half now function as [tmux](http://tmux.github.io/) keys: the left to send the prefix, the right to send the `display-panes` key.
+The left also doubles as a GNU screen prefix key, and sends `C-a` when double tapped.

 ## v1.6